pan-i18n/pan-data/specs/Names.md

     * List of possible suffixes
     * Whether or not this locale sorts family names by their head word or their auxillary words
+    * Whether or not this locale separates name fields using whitespace
+    * Whether or not this locale supports compound family name (such as maternal/paternal or just multiple names. eg. "Mr. Conn Smythe"
+    * Lists of common family names.
+This is used mostly for parsing names in Asian locales where the list of family names is restricted to a few hundred names and more than 99% of people have one of those names.

 The full json metadata schema can be found [here](../schemas/name-metadata-schema.json).